Matthew Richardson (golfer)

 Matthew Richardson (born 5 December 1984) is an English professional golfer played in both Europe and North America.

 Early life and amateur career

 In 1984, Richardson was born in Worcester, England.
 Richardson had success as an amateur golfer.
 The highlight of his career was an appearance at the 2005 Walker Cup.

 Professional career

 In 2005, Richardson turned professional.
-He qualified for the European Tour at the end of 2006 via qualifying school.
-However, Richardson had a tough debut season; he made only four cuts.
+He qualified for the European Tour at the end of 200.

 Shortly thereafter, Richardson moved to North America and began playing on the Canadian Tour.
 In 2009 he qualified for the second-tier Nationwide Tour, with a best finish of third in the Mexico Open.
 In 2010, Richardson qualified for his first professional major, the U.S. Open, and secured a return to the Nationwide Tour.
 He is also played on the PGA Tour Canada in 2012 and 2013.